canonical/maas/docs/physical-zones.rst

 represent portions of your infrastructure.
 But you could also use them simply to keep track of where your systems are located.

-Each node can be in at most one physical zone.
-In a default setup, no zones are defined and a node will not be in any zone at all.
+Each node is in one and only one physical zone.
+Each MAAS instance ships with a default zone to which nodes are attached by default.
 If you do not need this feature, you can simply pretend it does not exist.